xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 ## Adding Color Swatches to Product-Specific Attributes

-When all required color swatches are created you can add them to product descriptions.
-For this purpose find a product you need to modify in the product list (**Catalog** -> **Products**), proceed to the product details page and open the **Attributes** tab:
+After the color swatches you require have been created, they need to be added to product descriptions.
+For this purpose find the product for which you need to add color swatches (**Catalog** -> **Products**), proceed to the product details page and open the **Attributes** tab:

 ![attributes-add-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/attributes-add-swatches.png)